 Digital signature scheme steps:

-- Key generation: The public key and its corresponding private key of the user is computed in this step.
+- Key generation: The public key and its correlated private key of the user is computed in this step.

-- Verification: In this step, the signature for a given message and public key is verified.
+- Verification: In this step, the signature for a provided message against the public key is verified.

 Definition of Electronic Signature

-Electronic Signatures use a technology that links the signature to the signer’s identity and the time it was signed.
-An electronic signature could be an electronic sound, symbol or process attached to a message, contract or document which can be used to get consent or approval on electronic documents or forms.
-Electronic signatures are a substitute for handwritten signatures in virtually every personal or business process.
+Electronic Signatures use a technology that binds the signature to the signer’s identity and the time it was signed.
+An electronic signature could be a process attached, electronic symbol or sound to a message, contract or document which can be used to get consent or approval on electronic documents or forms.
+Electronic signatures are a substitute for handwritten signatures in practically each personal or business process.

-It uses common electronic authentication method to verify signer identity, such as email, corporate ID etc. When security needed to be enhanced multifactor authentication can also be used.
-The efficient e-signature solutions demonstrate proof of signing by utilizing a secure process of audit trail along with the final document.
+It uses general electronic authentication technique to justify signer identity, such as email, corporate ID etc. When security needed to be enhanced multifactor authentication can also be used.
+The efficient e-signature solutions indicate proof of signing by utilizing a secure process of audit trail along with the final document.
 It does not use encryption and is not secure enough to find the tampering like digital signature.

 Key Differences Between Digital Signature and Electronic Signature

-- Digital signatures are always time-stamped while in electronic signature date and time can be associated with it but placed separately.
+- Digital signatures are consistently time-stamped while in electronic signature date and time can be associated with it but placed separately.

 - Digital Signatures comply the standards and enhance security by using cryptographic encryption methods.
-As against, electronic signatures are not based on standards and tend to be less secure comparatively.
+As against, electronic signatures does not depend on standards and tend to be less secure comparatively.

 - Authentication mechanism used in the electronic signature is not defined and uses signer’s email, phone PIN, etc. In contrast, digital signature involves certificate-based digital ID authentication method.